Raphtory/raphtory.github.io/docs/user-guide/export/3_networkx.md

     ```

 ## Visualisation

-Once converted into a networkX graph you are free to use their full suite of functionality.
-One great use of this conversion is to make use of their [drawing](https://networkx.org/documentation/stable/reference/drawing.html) library for visualising graphs.
+Once converted into a networkX graph you have access to their full suite of functionality.
+For example, using their [drawing](https://networkx.org/documentation/stable/reference/drawing.html) library for visualising graphs.

-In the code snippet below we use this functionality to draw the network traffic graph, labelling the nodes with their Server ID.
-These visualisations can become as complex as your like, but we refer you to the [networkx](https://networkx.org/documentation/stable/reference/drawing.html) documentation for this.
+In the code snippet below we use this functionality to draw a network traffic graph, labelling the nodes with their Server ID.
+For more information, see the [networkx](https://networkx.org/documentation/stable/reference/drawing.html) documentation.

 {{code_block('getting-started/export','networkX_vis',['Graph'])}}